Apply now for the SoJo Europe Grant

-Generation News Avoidance Project
+Generation News Avoidance

-Help the Youth Engage With Democracy
+Help Youth Engage With Democracy

 WHAT?

-Generation News Avoidance is a project funded by Tuborgfondet that runs until December 2024.
+Generation News Avoidance is a project funded by Tuborgfondet that runs until February 2025.
 Throughout the year we will visit a wide range of Danish schools (gymnasier, efterskoler, højskoler, FGU’er etc.) to hold workshops in constructive journalism and talk about the role of media in democracy.
 Research shows that selective news avoidance is an increasing issue across countries and that self-declared interest in news is lower amongst women and younger people.
 This is challenging not only for media companies, but also for the public democratic conversation.

 The Generation News Avoidance Tour